-Title of legislation, policy Applicability to the project Administering Date or guideline authority National Environmental Management Act, 1998 (Act 107 of 1998) ("NEMA") Environmental Authorisation Department of Environment and Nature Conservation ("DENC").
-This EIA application for environmental authorisation.
+Title of legislation, policy Applicability to the project Administering Date or guideline authority National Environmental Environmental Department of This EIA Management Act, 1998 Authorisation Environment and application for (Act 107 of 1998) ("NEMA") Nature Conservation environmental ("DENC"). authorisation.

 National Water Act (Act 36 of 1998).
 Commenting Authority Department of Water and Sanitation ("DWS").
-Not yet Meat Safety Act (Act 40 of 2000) and the Red Meat Regulations, 2004 Permit Department of Agriculture, Land Reform and Rural Development - Northern Not yet Occupational Health and Safety Act, 1985 (Act 85 of 1993) Safety Hantam Municipality Not yet Guidelines for the handling, treatment and disposal of abattoir waste, 2001 Abattoir waste Department of Agriculture, Forestry & Fisheries a) Solid waste management
+Not yet Meat Safety Act (Act 40 of 2000) and the Red Meat Regulations, 2004 Permit Department of Agriculture, Land Reform and Rural Development - Northern Existing Abattoir.
+Occupational Health and Safety Act, 1985 (Act 85 of 1993) Safety Hantam Municipality Not yet Guidelines for the handling, treatment and disposal of abattoir waste, 2001 Abattoir waste Department of Agriculture, Forestry & Fisheries a) Solid waste management